 (ii) by section 26GZ, in respect of a plan under Division 3D;

-(c) to perform any function of the Commission that may be delegated to it by the Commission under section 26GP;
+(c) to perform any function of the Minister that may be delegated to it by the Minister under section 26GP;

-(d) to ensure that the Commission is informed of, and has access to, community views on matters relating to water resources; and
+(d) to ensure that the Minister is informed of, and has access to, community views on matters relating to water resources; and

-(e) to assist the Commission in the resolution of disputes about the use of water resources involving persons having rights under this Act or persons affected by the exercise of those rights.
+(e) to assist the Minister in the resolution of disputes about the use of water resources involving persons having rights under this Act or persons affected by the exercise of those rights.

-(2) A committee in performing its functions is subject to the direction and control of the Commission.
+(2) A committee in performing its functions is subject to the direction and control of the Minister.

 [Section 26GM inserted by No. 49 of 2000 s.
-44.]
+44; amended by No. 38 of 2007 s.
+101(1).]

 26GN.
 Particular duties of members